 A Child Death Review Meeting (CDRM) is a meeting of the professionals directly involved in the child’s care during their life or who may have taken part in the investigation following their death.

+To ensure that support is provided to the family and they are provided with the outcomes from investigations (including the postmortem) and any learning from the review meeting.
 If bereaved families have any questions or would like to raise any issues, these can be shared with the allocated key worker or with the Lead Nursed for Child Death reviews, so that their voices can be heard at the Child Death Review Meeting.
-Families can also be offered a follow-up meeting to receive feedback of what was discussed.

-If parents or carers would like to ask any questions about the child death review process or CDOP please contact Kayleigh Noble - Lead Nurse for Child Death Review (details below)
+If parents/carers or professionals would like to discuss support available, or to ask any questions about the child death review process or CDOP please contact Kayleigh McMahon - Lead Nurse for Child Death Review (details below).

-A priority for Derby and Derbyshire safeguarding children's partnership and CDOP is the safety of babies.
-The Three Steps for Baby Safety Partnership Strategy is a researched based strategy to promote the safety of babies through a multi-agency approach and to deliver consistent clear messages on:
+A priority for the DDSCP and CDOP is the safety of babies.
+The Keeping Babies Safe Strategy (v2) (Nov 24) is a researched based strategy to promote the safety of babies through a multi-agency approach and to deliver consistent clear messages on:

 • Safe Handling